andyeder/trophy-tracker-2-docs/docs/CodingConventions.md

 ## General guidance

-1. Semicolons should always be used to terminate all statements, enforced through prettier/lint rules.
+1. Semicolons should always be used to terminate all statements, usually enforced through prettier/lint rules.

 1. One statement per line.
 Single statements following a conditional (if/else) should appear on the same line as the conditional.